Sampling-based inference for large linear models, with application to linearised Laplace: Evidence maximisation using stochastic approximation

 \section{Evidence maximisation using stochastic approximation}

-We now present our main contribution, a stochastic approximation to MacKay's iterative algorithm, presented in the previous section: an M-step requiring access only to samples from $\Pi$, and a method for obtaining approximate posterior samples through stochastic optimisation for the E-step.
+We now present our main contribution, a stochastic approximation \citep{Nielsen2000stochastic} to the iterative algorithm presented in the previous section.
+Our M-step requires only access to samples from $\Pi$.
+We introduce a method to approximate posterior samples through stochastic optimisation~for~the~E-step.